wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 Because it is without cause, it is without hindrance.
 It obeys one law only: the law of freedom.
 Anything that implies a continuïty, a sequence, a passing from stage to stage, cannot be the real.
-There is no progress in reälity; it is final, perfect, unrelated.
+There is no progress in reality; it is final, perfect, unrelated.

 **Q:**&ensp;How can I bring it about?